Prof. Dr. Roger Y. Tsien > Research Profile

-In 2008 Roger Y. Tsien receives the Nobel Prize in Chemistry "for the discovery and development of the green fluorescent protein, GFP."
-He shares it with Osamu Shimomura and Martin Calfie.
+Roger Y. Tsien was awarded the Nobel Prize in Chemistry in 2008 along with Osamu Shimomura and Martin Chalfie “for the discovery and development of the green fluorescent protein, GFP”.